 Strawberries are one of many foods associated with reducing your risk of cancer.
 Berries, are rich in antioxidants, including vitamin C and flavonoids, explains Kelly.
 “Antioxidants help to reduce oxidative stress within the body, reducing inflammation and therefore reducing the risk for inflammatory-related conditions such as cancer, heart disease, and autoimmune conditions.”
 The flavonoids in strawberries, as well as other fruits and vegetables, not only help reduce inflammation but they have also shown promise in reducing the cell proliferation associated with cancer, says Kelly.

-The strawberry is a superfood, according to the American Diabetes Association, because it has a low glycemic index (a measure of how carbohydrate-containing food raises blood glucose) and is packed with vitamins, antioxidants, and dietary fiber.
-Snacking on a few strawberries at meal time has been shown to slow post-meal oxidative stress, inflammation, and insulin response.
+The American Diabetes Association notes that strawberries and other berries are packed with vitamins, antioxidants, and dietary fiber, meaning they good for overall health and may prevent disease.
+Snacking on a few strawberries at meal time may slow post-meal oxidative stress, inflammation, and insulin response.
 “When free radicals build up in the body they can generate oxidative stress which can burden healthy cells,” explains Cavuto.
 “Some oxidative stress naturally occurs when we eat, so it makes sense that eating strawberries with a meal can help neutralize this considering their strong antioxidant properties.”
-Researchers at Harvard University found that women who ate strawberries at least once a month had a lower risk for developing diabetes than those who didn’t.
-Along with diet, there are many other factors that can help ward off and potentially reverse type 2 diabetes.
+(Here are some factors that can help ward off and potentially reverse type 2 diabetes.)

 While most of the research on eye health has focused on vitamin A (found in abundance in carrots), the powerful antioxidant vitamin C (found in strawberries) has been shown to lower the risk for cataracts, according to the American Optometric Association.
 The power lies in the antioxidants, explains Planells.
 When you consume foods with antioxidant properties, it protects your body from the presence of free radicals caused by a lack of certain nutrients.

-Folic acid (or folate) is an important nutrient found in many foods–strawberries, among them–that help the body make healthy new cells but the majority of women of child-bearing age are not meeting their daily requirements, suggests a study published in 2017 in the Journal of Nutrition.
+Folic acid (or folate) is an important nutrient found in many foods—strawberries, among them—that help the body make healthy new cells but the majority of women of child-bearing age are not meeting their daily requirements, suggests a study published in 2017 in the Journal of Nutrition.
 Folic acid is crucial, especially for pregnant women, because it helps with the development of the baby, explains Kelly.
 “But you would have to eat an unrealistic amount of strawberries to meet the increased recommendation to consume in pregnancy and to reduce the risk of developing birth defects like spina bifida.”
+That’s why you should take a folic acid supplement throughout your pregnancy.
 Check out these other foods that are also high in folic acid.